Charles Wallace India Trust

 - Evidence of unconditional acceptance on the course, programme, attachment or internship for which you have applied, or evidence of progress towards acceptance.

-- Portfolio submission where appropriate in either CD/DVD or hard copy format.
+- Portfolio submission where appropriate in either online links or uploading pictures or relevant documents.

 For full information regarding the application process please visit the British Council India website.